chauff/cse1500-web-transcripts/Assignment-1.md

 | 5.3  | →→→ *upload 5.1/5.2 to Brightspace*                |
 | 6.1  | Two html files                                     |

-All deliverable text/imagery (apart from 5.3) must be included in a single PDF file.
+All deliverable text/imagery (apart from 6.1) must be included in a single PDF file.
 The first page of this PDF must contain the names and student numbers of the two team members as well as the team name.

+Submit your two html files in the form of a zipped folder.

-The PDF has to be uploaded by one of the team members to Brightspace **before** the assessment with the TAs. **[TODO: some info on where to upload]**
+The PDF and code has to be uploaded by one of the team members to Brightspace under **Assignment 1** before the assessment session with the TAs.

 ## 1. HTTP request messages: GET/HEAD